staxrip/staxrip/.github/ISSUE_TEMPLATE/issues---other-concerns.md

  - Version [e.g. 1.8.0.0]

 **Additional context**
-Add any other Information or additional context to Issue.
+Add any other Information or additional context that can be Helpful.

 **Please be Clear and as Detailed as Possible**

+**Any Issues left unattended to for a stretch of Time will be Closed Due to inactivity**